 Roles of the instructional supervisor, supervisory practices and techniques aligned with approved state and national leadership standards.
 Students who have taken ELED 781 or SCED 683 are not eligible to take this course.
 Prerequisites: Three years of teaching experience and 9 graduate units.

-Designed as a 300 hours collaborative experience involving the school systems, the university, and the candidates in practical applications of the knowledge, skills and dispositions needed to be successful as emerging instructional leaders.
+Designed as a 300 hours collaborative experience involving the school system, the university, and the candidates in practical applications of the knowledge, skills, and dispositions needed to be successful as emerging instructional leaders.
 In the internship, candidates enrolled in a formal program for Administrator I Certification are required to interact in multiple educational settings and situations and demonstrate understanding of instructional leadership acquired throughout the professional program.
-The internship addresses several sets of state and national standards: The Educational Leadership Constituent Council (ELCC) Maryland Instructional Leadership Framework (MILF) and Technology Standards for School Administrators TSSA).
+The internship addresses approved state and national leadership standards.
 Prerequisites: candidates must have completed a minimum of 30 units of graduate course work, passed the comprehensive examination, and have consent of the program adviser.